 It also interesting to note the near identical distribution of galaxy properties in the destroyed and surviving galaxy populations.
 In particular, the only feature (according to our model) that truly determines the trajectory of $z=2$ galaxies along one of these diverging pathways is its environment -- i.e., how close it happens to be to a neighbouring massive galaxy.
 A destroyed dwarf is simply unlucky enough to be accreted into a larger galaxy.
 As the surviving galaxies themselves follow evolutionary tracks not dissimilar to the Milky Way (albeit ending at lower final mass), the progenitor galaxies of stellar haloes can be considered to be `failed' Milky Ways.
-The similarity of their properties at $z=2$ indicates that the old stellar populations in the Milky Way today are largely identical to the progenitors of the stellar halo.
+The similarity of their properties at $z=2$ indicates that the old stellar populations in the Milky Way today may be largely indistinguishable to the progenitors of the stellar halo in intrinsic properties like mass, metallicity etc. Due to differences in how they accumulate within the Milky Way, however, there may be substantial differences in their spatial and kinematic arrangement.
 The prospect of drawing this connection between high redshift progenitors and the present state of our Galaxy offers an exciting motivation for targeted surveys of galaxies at $z\gtrsim 1$.